-Tech leads on AMD-Xilinx’s $35 billion semiconductor deal
+Tech gains while industrials, financials slip

 Pfizer, 3M and Microsoft headline earnings docket

-Stocks opened mixed on Tuesday as tech led the way after a $35 billion semiconductor deal and as investors digested a wave of earnings from a slew of S&P 500 companies.
+Stocks were mixed on Tuesday as tech led the way after a $35 billion semiconductor deal and as investors digested a wave of earnings from a slew of S&P 500 companies.

 Continue Reading Below